 Traditional cutting methods—such as abrasive saws, band saws, or laser cutters—often introduce heat-affected zones, microfractures, or contamination.
 For iron meteorites, excessive heat can damage the Widmanstätten pattern, a crystalline structure essential for classification.
 For carbonaceous chondrites (which contain organic compounds and pre-solar grains), heat or fluid contamination can destroy irreplaceable scientific information.

 Meteorites are irreplaceable.
 Every gram lost during cutting is a permanent loss to science.
-Diamond wire loops produce a kerf as narrow as 0.4–0.6mm, significantly less than traditional saw blades (which can remove 1.5–3mm of material).
+Endless diamond wires produce a kerf as narrow as 0.4–0.6mm, significantly less than traditional saw blades (which can remove 1.5–3mm of material).
 For a rare lunar meteorite or Martian sample, this difference preserves substantial volume for analysis.

 The diamond grinding action generates minimal heat compared to friction-based cutting.
 Because the wire moves continuously and only a small contact area engages the sample, heat dissipates quickly.
 This cold cutting property preserves: